noahehall/theBookOfNoah/0current/aws/0security.md

 - port range
 - source

+- ec2
+  - to connect to instances, ensure ssh is enabled

 ## keypairs

 - public key cryptography: asymmetric cryptography
   - the key used to encrypt the data, cannot be used to decrypt (thats why you need two)
 - public key: used to encrypt data
+  - is also stored on instances (e.g. ec2)
 - private key: used to decrypt data
+  - required to access instances (e.g. ec2)
+  - are regional:

 ## IAM